 While dates do contain a significant amount of sugar, they are considered low on the glycemic index and offer plenty of nutritional benefits.

-The best thing about this date recipe is that it is a true muffin recipe.
-I get so tired of baking and buying “muffins” that are just cakes shaped like muffins!
-These cakes masquerading as muffins are just too sweet and too fluffy for my liking.
-True muffins are something that I can grab on the go for a quick breakfast without feeling too guilty.
-And this recipe fits that definition.
+The best thing about this date recipe is that it’s not too sweet.
+You could grab one on the go for a quick breakfast without feeling too guilty.
 I’ll be popping some in the freezer for that very reason.

 If you enjoy this recipe for date muffins, I’d love to hear from you in the comments below.

 - Dates are one of the oldest cultivated fruits in the world

 - The biggest producer of dates is Egypt, followed by Iran, Algeria, Saudia Arabia and Iraq

 - The scientific name for the date palm tree is Phoenix dactylifera L

 - Australia’s date industry exists but is small, with dates grown commercially in the South Australian Riverland and near Alice Springs in the Northern Territory

 - Research suggests “date palm fruits possess high nutritional and therapeutic value with significant antioxidant, antibacterial, antifungal, and anti-proliferative properties.”

 This recipe took me back to my travels through Egypt, where date palms grow in abundance along the Nile…